flowchain/node-p2p-chord/README.md

 *node-p2-chord* is a light-weight Chord protocol implementation for a peer-to-peer distributed hash table.
-And it's 100% in Node.js.
+It's 100% in Node.js.

 # node-p2p-chord